eviestergio/ChartFact/README.md

 The pipeline for creating the ChartFact dataset includes the following steps:
 1. **Data Extraction:** Extract a subset of data entries from a source folder of QA datasets.
 2. **Data Preprocessing:** Standardise the extracted data into a consistent format.
-3. **Data Translation:** Generate underlying tables for charts that don’t have any.
+3. **Data Translation:** Generate underlying tables and titles (if available) for charts that don’t have any.
-4. **Data Formatting:** Convert the translated data tables into properly formatted CSV files.
+4. **Data Formatting:** Convert the translated data tables into properly formatted CSV files and move titles (if available) to separate TXT files.
 5. **Data Prompting:** Generate claims and explanations for each class of labels.
 6. **Final Dataset Creation:** Combine all processed data into a final dataset, shuffling and organizing it into relevant JSON files and folders for images and tables.